Preface by Ratnachuda

 R: I find this extraordinary.
 Because often you have written about visionary things, however I can’t recall in anything else I’ve read where the words came to you like this.

 S: Yes, that’s true.
 There was only once when I heard a voice, and I’ve written about that.
-(Note: reference not found.)
+(Note: This may refer an incident described in 'On the Edge of Etheric')

 R: So, it’s unfulfilled potential.